lozuponelab/q2-SCNIC/community_tutorial.md

 To run q2-SCNIC you need to start with a [Feature table.](https://docs.qiime2.org/2018.8/semantic-types/#common-semantic-types) You can do this tutorial with one of your own that you have imported or generate with qiime 2 or with a sample one.
 If you already have a feature table to start with you can skip to Running q2-SCNIC.

 ### Downloading an example feature table
-Use this command to download a sample figure table for analysis with q2-SCNIC.
+Use this command to download a sample feature table for analysis with q2-SCNIC.
 ```
 wget https://github.com/shafferm/q2-SCNIC/raw/master/tests/data/fake_data.biom
 ```